keningsun/keningsun.github.io/_pages/about.md

 My Experience
 ======

+- October 2, 2018.
+Finished the independent research on Using Bounded Rationality to Analyze the Evolution of Urban taxi network, supervised by Prof. Cynthia Chen, THINK Lab, University of Washington.

 - August 9, 2018.
 Presented the final project and finished the **Bigdata** Summer Program in **University of Washington**.
 Topic: Promoting Ridesharing by Bigdata <a href="https://github.com/RevCre/keningsun.github.io/blob/master/files/UW-final%20presentation.pptx?raw=true">[Final Presentation]</a> Using Spark+Dataframe+SQL+Tableau